-Steps 3 through 8 provide the application of overcurrent for short periods of time to allow adjustment while avoiding overheating of the input sensing transformers.
-To avoid damaging the relay, do not attempt to apply a constant high level of input current for adjustment of the front panel INST 1, INST 1 (NEUTRAL) or INST 2 controls.
+Steps 3 through 8 provide the application of overcurrent for short periods to allow adjustment while avoiding overheating of the input sensing transformers.
+To avoid damaging the relay, do not attempt to apply a constant high level of input current for adjustment of the front panel INST 1, INST 1 (NEUTRAL), or INST 2 controls.

 - Step 3.
 Set the front panel INST 1 control to a position approximating the desired instantaneous 1 overcurrent pickup point for the relay. - Step 4.
 Apply current to the relay. - Step 5.
-Rapidly increase the overcurrent input to the relay until the Instantaneous Output Relay just energizes.
+Rapidly increase the overcurrent input to the relay until the instantaneous output relay just energizes.
 Note the overcurrent threshold reading on the ammeter. - Step 6.
 Remove input current. - Step 7.
 Reset the INST TARGET (if present). - Step 8.
 If the overcurrent threshold reading from Step 5 was too high or low, adjust the front panel INST 1 control CCW to lower (or CW to raise) the instantaneous 1 overcurrent pickup point.
 Repeat Steps 4 through 8.
 If the overcurrent threshold reading from Step 5 was NOT too high or low, proceed to Step 9.

-For relays with two-phase-and-neutral or three-phase-and-neutral sensing (sensing input types D, T and J), perform Steps 9 through 14.
+For relays with two-phase-and-neutral or three-phase-and-neutral sensing (Sensing Input Types D, T, or J), perform Steps 9 through 14.

-- Step 9.
-Reconnect the output to the Neutral Current Sense Terminals.
-See Figures 5-3, 5-5 or 5-6. - Step 10.
-Set the front panel INST 1 (NEUTRAL) control to a position approximating the desired Neutral Instantaneous 1 overcurrent pickup point for the relay. - Step 11 Apply current to the relay. - Step 12 Rapidly increase the overcurrent input to the relay until the instantaneous output relay just energizes.
+Step 9.
+Reconnect the output to the neutral current sense terminals.
+See Figures 5-3, 5-5, or 5-6.

+- Step 10.
+Set the front panel INST 1 (NEUTRAL) control to a position approximating the desired neutral instantaneous 1 overcurrent pickup point for the relay. - Step 11.
+Apply current to the relay. - Step 12.
+Rapidly increase the overcurrent input to the relay until the instantaneous output relay just energizes.
 Note the test set overcurrent threshold reading on the ammeter. - Step 13.
 Remove the input current. - Step 14.
 Reset the INST TARGET (if present). - Step 15.
-If the overcurrent threshold reading from Step 13 was too high or low, adjust the front panel INST1 (NEUTRAL) Control CCW to lower (or CW to raise) the Neutral Instantaneous 1 Overcurrent pickup point.
+If the overcurrent threshold reading from Step 13 was too high or low, adjust the front panel INST 1 (NEUTRAL) control CCW to lower (or CW to raise) the Neutral Instantaneous 1 Overcurrent Pickup Point.
 Repeat Steps 9 through 14.
 If NOT, proceed to the next test.